-Comet 233P/La Sagra is an object whose orbit brings it closer to the sun than Jupiter.
+233P/La Sagra is a large comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 233P/La Sagra as potentially hazardous because its orbit does not bring it close to Earth.

 233P/La Sagra's orbit is 0.82 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.